 Leonberg’s Mayor, Heinrich Essig tried to create a large dog that looked like the lion on the town’s crest.

-He crossed a St. Bernard with a Newfoundland and then introduced other giant breeds to produce the lion-like appearance.
+He crossed an ancester of the modern St. Bernard with a Landseer Newfoundland and then introduced other giant breeds including the Great Pyrenees to produce the lion-like appearance.
 By 1846, the Leonberger was born.
-The Leo was used as a draught animal and to guard livestock.
+The Leo was used as a family, farm, watch, and draught animal and to guard livestock.

 Photos displayed courtesy of France Jacob, Beralléo, Quebec